Shakour-Data/ProjectManagement/Docs/SystemDesign/10_communication_risk_management_and_documentation_plan.md

 ### 2.2 Risk Analysis
 - Assess likelihood and impact of identified risks.
 - Prioritize risks based on severity.
+- Use automated tools for risk detection and monitoring.

 ### 2.3 Risk Mitigation Strategies
 - Develop contingency plans.
 - Allocate resources for risk management.
 - Monitor risks continuously.
+- Integrate risk management into project dashboards.

 ### 2.4 Risk Monitoring and Reporting
 - Regularly review risk status in project meetings.
 - Update risk register and communicate changes.
+- Use GitHub Issues to track and manage risks.

 ## 3. Documentation Plan

 ### 3.1 Documentation Objectives
 - Ensure all project documentation is accurate, up-to-date, and accessible.
 - Support project transparency and knowledge sharing.
+- Automate documentation updates where possible.

 ### 3.2 Documentation Types
 - Requirements and design documents.
 - Implementation and testing plans.
 - User manuals and help guides.
 - Change logs and decision records.
+- Automated changelogs and release notes.

 ### 3.3 Documentation Management
 - Store documentation in markdown or text files within the project repository.